sagesteppe/Spatial_Data_Science_R/README.md

 ## Notes

 The contents of this folder were prepared for Northwestern Universities 'R Data Science' PBC 470 and ENV 390, by (sage/)Steppe in 2022.
-All unattributed or unreferenced images in the presentations were collected by steppe, same with field data.
+All unattributed or un-referenced images in the presentations were collected by steppe, same with field data.
 Some of the content was inspired by the work of Yingying Xie in previous iterations of this course.
 Ikea exercise was developed by YyX.

 These materials were developed to give peoples with beginner to beginner-intermediate skills in R a background on Spatial Data Science.